teepluss/laravel-theme/README.md

 ## Theme for Laravel 4

-Theme is a theme managment for Laravel version 4, this is easier way to organize your skin and theme, Right now Theme is support HTML, Blade, and Twig.
+Theme is a theme managment for Laravel version 4, this is easier way to organize your skin and theme, Right now Theme is support PHP, Blade, and Twig.

 > To current user who want to use twig feature, you need to run artisan to publish config again.
 ~~~